Bhutan national football team: Slow regression (2003–present)

-2006–2010

-The next three years saw something of an improvement in results for Bhutan.
+From 2006 to 2009 saw something of an improvement in results for Bhutan.
 Entering the inaugural AFC Challenge Cup, they suffered narrow defeats to Nepal, 2–0 and Sri Lanka 1–0, before holding Brunei to a 0–0 draw.
 Although they failed to score and did not progress to the main competition, the draw against Brunei was their first positive result of any kind for nearly three years following a similar 0–0 draw with Mongolia and ended an eleven match losing streak.
 They did not play any international matches for the next two years, appearing again on the continental stage in the 2008 AFC Challenge Cup.
 Their performance was similar to the previous Challenge Cup, opening with a 3–1 loss to Tajikistan, Passang Tshering scoring for Bhutan after sixty-nine minutes, only for the Tajiks to seal the victory from the penalty spot in the dying minutes through Numonjon Hakimov.
 Bhutan achieved a better result in the next game, drawing 1–1 with Brunei.
 Nawang Dendhup gave Bhutan the initial advantage, a lead which they held until the seventy-sixth minute when Khayrun Bin Salleh equalized.
 Although a 3–0 loss to the Philippines in their final group game confirmed that again Bhutan would not be progressing to the competition proper.
 However, the two goals they scored and the draw achieved, meant that they finished in third place in the group above Brunei.